Ericonaldo/visual_wholebody/README.md

 ## Structure

-- `high-level`: codes and environments related to the visuomotor high-level policy, task relevant
+- `high-level`: codes and environments related to the visuomotor high-level policy, task-relevant

 - `low-level`: codes and environments related to the general low-level controller for the quadruped and the arm, the only task is to learn to walk while tracking the target ee pose and the robot velocities.